 Alberta’s property assessment and taxation system is guided by a legislative framework under the Municipal Government Act and its supporting regulations.
 The system operates through the coordinated roles and responsibilities of the Government of Alberta and Alberta’s municipalities.

 Municipal administrators oversee the provision of information to councils that enables the approval of budgets and tax rates.
-Administrators are also responsible for the distribution of assessment and taxation notices to property owners and collection of tax dollars on behalf of the municipality and province.
+Administrators are also responsible for the distribution of assessment and taxation notices to property owners and collection of tax dollars on behalf of the municipalities and province.

 Assessors are employees of municipalities, private businesses, or the Government of Alberta who are responsible to collect and analyze data to determine the value of each property within each municipality’s boundary.